caelan/PyR2/README.md

-# amber
+# PyR2
-A simple infrastructure for robot motion planning.
+A simple Python robotics framework for a PR2 robot.

 # Build #

-The all cython files (.pyx) are built during the installation.
-If for some reason they need to be rebuilt (if you change a .pyx or .pxd) run the following command from /amber:
+Build the Cython files by running following command from /PyR2:

 ```
-python setup.py build_ext --inplace
+python setup.py
 ```

 When prompted for a .pyx you can enter the .pyx you wish to build, *clear* to clear all compiled files, or *all* to build all files.